knakano0524/e1039-analysis/JobsubScript/README.md

 - `DIR_INPUT`
 - `LIST_INPUT_FILES`

+### `execute_single.sh`

+This script receives a set of parameters and execute your ROOT macro.
+Probably you should modify this script so that
+- The shell environment is properly set up for your macro and
+- The parameter set is properly passed to your macro.

+The handling of input/output files is limited since this script will be run on GRID.
+All output files that you want to keep have to be moved into `$CONDOR_DIR_OUTPUT`.

 ### `execute_multiple.sh`

 This script reads the parameter-list file and submits a job of `execute_single.sh` per parameter set.